-During the year ended 31 December 2023, revenue attributable to the five largest customers in aggregate accounted for less than 10.0% of the Group's revenue for the Year.
+During the year ended 31 December 2024, revenue attributable to the five largest customers in aggregate accounted for less than 30% of the Group's revenue for the Year.

-During the year ended 31 December 2023, purchases attributable to the Group's largest supplier amounted to approximately 18.8% of the Group's total purchases and the Group five largest suppliers in aggregate accounted for approximately 28.0% of the Group's total purchase for the Year.
+During the year ended 31 December 2024, purchases attributable to the Group's five largest suppliers in aggregate for less than 30% of the Group's total purchase for the Year.

-Save as disclosed above, none of the Directors, their close associates or any Shareholders, which to the knowledge of the Directors owned more than 5% of the Company's issued Shares, had an interest in the share capital of any of the five largest suppliers.
+None of the Directors, their close associates or any Shareholders, which to the knowledge of the Directors owned more than 5% of the Company's issued Shares, had an interest in the share capital of any of the five largest suppliers or customers.